neharamneti/crop-recommendation/README.md

 # crop-recommendation
-The Model focuses to predict the crop by analysing the factors like temperature ,humidity,ph etc using supervised machine learning techniques.
+The model aims to predict crop types or yields by analyzing factors such as temperature, humidity, and soil pH using supervised machine learning techniques.
+The data is  preprocessed by cleaning, handling missing values, and normalizing.
+Feature engineering is applied to create new, relevant features.
+The processed data is split into training and testing sets.
+Various supervised learning algorithms like  decision trees random forests are trained on the training set.